Identification of taxon through classification with partial reject options

-Another aspect of population ecology data is that taxonomic trait measurments are usually informative conditional on other information.
-In other words, the same value of a trait measurement might indicate different taxa for a subject, depending on the particular subject's additional information.
-We will summarize this additional information in terms of a set of covariates, and construct our classifier conditional on the covariate information for each subject.
-Moreover, we will allow variances of and covariances between traits to depend on covariates, essentially relaxing any assumption of homoscedasticity.

 Our paper is organized as follows.
-In Section \ref{case}, we present the real world application, with original data, which we will employ as we present and analyze our method of classification.
+In Section \ref{case} we present the application with original ornithological data, which will be employed as we present and analyze our method of classification.
 The core models, multivariate and multiple regression with Gaussian errors for perfectly observed data, and the corresponding latent Gaussian models for obfuscated data, are presented in Section \ref{modelformulation} in general but concise terms, and specified for our type of data.
-In our classification setting, this core model is strongly inspired by Bayesian Quadratic Discriminant Analysis \citep{Geisser1964}, and the way in which we extend it to encompass various types of observations and obfuscations draws on work by \citet{mcparland2014clustering} and \citet{mcparland2017clustering} for Bayesian Item Response Theory models.
-In both of the aforementioned papers, the inclusion of covariates is mentioned as an extension in the discussion sections.
-Here we contribute to this extension, assuming that both the location and the scale parameter of the latent Gaussian distribution are allowed to depend on covariates.